sanilac6459/github-notes/README.md

 # github-notes

-Git:

-version control -> keep tracks of the entire history of the things you work on a computer

-collboration -> Git is a special tool which has a lot of advanced and sophisticated features for collboration, it has no problem with two people working on the same document at the same time.
+Git: it's a system that you can use to keep track of the history of a project and allows many people to collaborate on the project together.

-Github: web service
+Github:

 Reposition: "repo"